dev-ai-lab/aws-architect/README.md

 - A comparison of different instance types [see](https://instances.vantage.sh/).
 - For demo purposes, we will use t2.micro
 - Fundamental part of cloud
+- `Detailed monitoring`:
+  - When launching, enable this under monitoring to get 1-minute metrics instead of 5-minutes metrics in basic monitoring.
 - User Data:
   - executed with root privilege
   - executed during the boot cycle when you first launch an instance